On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Kirkwood--Dirac quasiprobabilities assigned to a tight frame

 \section{Kirkwood--Dirac quasiprobabilities assigned to a tight frame}

-Let us begin with the concept of Kirkwood--Dirac quasiprobabilities.
-For a non-orthogonal resolution of the identity, the corresponding quasiprobabilies are defined as follows \cite{nqpo2021}.
+Let us begin with the concept of Kirkwood--Dirac quasiprobabilities originally introduced for orthonormal bases.
+An extension to the case of POVMs is posed as follows \cite{nqpo2021}.
 To the given POVM $\cle=\bigl\{\me_{j}\bigr\}_{j=1}^{n}$ and density matrix $\bro$, one assigns $n^{2}$ quantities of the form $\tr\bigl(\me_{i}\me_{j}\bro\bigr)$.
 These quantities will be referred to as generalized Kirkwood--Dirac quasiprobabilities \cite{nqpo2021}.
-By $\Pi(\cle;\bro)$, we denote the $n\times{n}$ matrix constitute by Kirkwood--Dirac quasiprobabilities.
-In the case of POVM with elements (\ref{sres1}) assigned to a tight frame, one has
+By $\Pi(\cle;\bro)$, we denote the $n\times{n}$ matrix constituted by these quasiprobabilities.
+In the case of POVM with elements (\ref{sres1}), quasiprobabilities are expressed as

 To each POVM, one can naturally assign trace-preserving completely positive map